Plumas, Manitoba: Economy

 Agriculture still plays a role in keeping the community's economy strong, including trucking and transportation, and farming, although the three grain elevators that once stood, as well as the train station, are now gone.
-The main crop grown in the area is wheat.
+The main crops grown in the area are wheat and canola.
 The primary type of livestock raised in the area is beef cattle.
-Beans, sunflowers, and feed crops (including oats and barley) are also farmed in the area.
+Soybeans, field peas, sunflowers, and feed crops (including oats and barley) are also farmed in the area.
 About 30 km southwest of Plumas, Neepawa is home to a large hog operation, currently employing over 1,000 people.
 Renegade Transport is currently based in Plumas, providing semi-trailer transportation of crops and fertilizer to communities across the province.
 Small retail outfits also play a role in the community's economy.
 Today, the community is experiencing a steady, but increasing population.
 The future expansion of the hog operation in Neepawa could possibly triple the employment at the plant, having a positive effect on the growth of the local area, including the community of Plumas.
-Many residents living in Plumas in other larger urban centres including Gladstone, Neepawa and Portage la Prairie, and commute on a regular basis.
+Many residents living in Plumas work in other larger urban centres including Gladstone, Neepawa and Portage la Prairie, and commute on a regular basis.

 Climate

-Since Plumas is at a relatively higher elevation than Portage la Prairie or Gladstone, it usually sees frost and below zero temperatures before the rest of Southern Manitoba, in early to mid-autumn.
+Because Plumas is at a relatively higher elevation than Portage la Prairie or Gladstone, it usually sees frost and below zero temperatures before the rest of Southern Manitoba, in early to mid-autumn.
 Noting the proximity of Plumas to Lake Manitoba, intense weather systems are more likely to develop in this region, producing greater amounts of precipitation than in other locales further away from the lake, particularly during storms.
 Although Plumas is further away from Dauphin than Portage la Prairie, the community experiences more similar weather patterns to that of Dauphin.
 The Riding Mountains (a high escarpment of hilly terrain) also have an effect on the climate of the area.
 Here is an Environment Canada Weather Chart displaying climate data in McCreary, 50 km northwest.